 How should I balance writer/source voice?

 One final benefit of varying supporting-detail elements that merits discussion is how such variation allows you to better balance ‘voice’ in a body paragraph.
-As our short course on balancing voices explains, it is important that the source voice and writer voice are distinct and well-balanced in a piece of academic writing.
+As our short reader on balancing voices explains, it is important that the source voice and writer voice are distinct and well-balanced in a piece of academic writing.
 Take a look at body-paragraph four from our example essay below to see how this is achieved in the singular supporting detail about the affects of polar warming on the world’s ice caps: